ennuicastr/libspecbleach.js/README.md

 libspecbleach.js
 ----------------
+Load `libspecbleach.js`.
+If you're loading from a directory other than `.`, then first create a global variable `LibSpecBleach` and set its `base` field to the directory you're loading it from.
+You can also set the `nowasm` and/or `nosimd` fields of `LibSpecBleach` to prevent loading these features.

-Load either `libspecbleach.wasm.js` or `libspecbleach.asm.js`.
-It exposes a global variable `LibSpecBleach`. `LibSpecBleach` is a factory function that returns a promise that resolves to an instance of the SpecBleach library.
+After loading `libspecbleach.js`, `LibSpecBleach.LibSpecBleach` is a factory function that returns a promise that resolves to an instance of the SpecBleach library.

-The result of `LibSpecBleach()` can be used exactly like the C `libspecbleach` library.
+The result of `LibSpecBleach.LibSpecBleach()` can be used exactly like the C `libspecbleach` library.
 Use `specbleach.calloc_f32(size)` to allocate a `Float32Array` in the context of the LibSpecBleach instance; it returns an array with the pointer (needed for C function calls) and the `Float32Array`.
 Make sure to use `specbleach.free` to free it when you're done.
 Otherwise, the library is identical to the original libspecbleach, except (a) functions that take `SpecBleachParameter`s instead have versions suffixed with `_js` that take `SpecBleachParameter *`s, and (b) the `specbleach_` prefix is removed from all functions, except for `specbleach_free`.

 Alternatively, libspecbleach.js has an object oriented API.